ivanfmartinez/ivanfm-traccar-mqtt/README.md

 	mqtt.topicRoot
 		topic where traccar data will be published default value /traccar/
-	mqtt.alarmTopic
+	mqtt.alarmTopics
-		topic where alarms will be published
+		topics where alarms will be published
-		default - does not publish alarms in other topic
+		multiple topics can be used separated by ":" default - does not publish alarms

-device configuration parameters :
+device configuration attributes (attributes button while editing device) :

 	mqtt.alias
 		alias to be used instead of device name default - name of device
-	mqtt.alarmTopic
+	mqtt.alarmTopics
 		topic where alarms will be published
-		default - does not publish alarms in other topic mqtt.position.process.enabled
+		multiple topics can be used separated by ":" default - does not publish alarms in other topic mqtt.position.process.enabled
 		enabled/disable publishing for the device